jsx-eslint/eslint-plugin-react/docs/rules/prop-types.md

 # Prevent missing propTypes in a React component definition (prop-types)

-PropTypes improve the reusability of your component by validating the reveived data.
+PropTypes improve the reusability of your component by validating the received data.

 It can warn other developers if they make a mistake while reusing the component with improper data type.